jameshopkins/lightbox/README.md

 ```js
 options {Object} Optional
 ```
-The `options` object can include the following key/value combinations:
+The `options` hash can include the following key/value combinations:
 * `DOMActivation {Boolean}`: Indicates that there's an associated DOM node that, when clicked, will invoke the lightbox.
 This DOM node must have a `data-lightbox-activation-control` attribute value that corresponds to the `id` value of the element that contains the lightbox content.
 * `loadPersist {Boolean}`: hello